Shireen Abu Akleh: Remembrance and legacy

 Abu Akleh was one of the most prominent names across the Middle East for her decades of reporting in the Palestinian territories, and seen as a role model for many Arab and Palestinian women.

 On May 11, 2023, friends and family of Abu Akleh renewed calls for justice and accountability over her death.
 Timed to coincide with the one year anniversary of her death, the Committee to Protect Journalists (CPJ) released a report with the findings that Israel has allowed the killings of at least 20 journalists, 18 of them Palestinian, by military personnel to go unaccounted for since 2001.

 Friend and former colleague Dalia Hatuqa noted: "Years of seeing justice not being served for Palestinians tells me we shouldn't expect much.
 But if we focus on whatever silver lining there is, I'd never seen anything like the turnout at her funeral ...
 It showed how loved and respected she was.
 Shireen has inspired a whole generation of young women and men who admire her and her work and want to follow in her footsteps."

 Earlier in the week, a memorial concert was held in Ramallah, attended by hundreds of people, to celebrate Abu Akleh's trailblazing life and career in the media and her legacy.
-Several of the pieces of music played were composed in here memory, and performed by young women from the Edward Said National Conservatory of Music and a girls' choir from Jerusalem.
+Several of the pieces of music played were composed in her memory and performed by young women from the Edward Said National Conservatory of Music and a girls' choir from Jerusalem.

 Several universities have already announced awards and scholarships in Abu Akleh's name, while a street in Ramallah has been named after her and an upcoming media museum, due to open in 2025, is also set to bear her name.

 On October 26, 2023, a memorial erected at the site of her killing in Jenin was bulldozed and desecrated by Israel Defense Forces.